Ex-Salt Lake City police officer arrested in Capitol breach

 A photograph of Hardin shows him wearing a beanie with the word “TRUMP” embroidered in the front while he is standing next to a bust of Abraham Lincoln inside the Capitol, according to arrest documents.

-Hardin is the second Utah resident known to have been charged in the breach.
+Hardin’s next court appearance is scheduled for April 8.
+He is the second Utah resident known to have been charged in the breach.

 The other is John Sullivan, a self-described journalist and liberal activist.
 Sullivan released footage to the FBI that showed him entering the Capitol on Jan.
 6 and roaming the building, according to arrest documents.
 His footage included video of Air Force veteran Ashli Babbitt of San Diego being shot by Capitol Police outside the Speaker’s Lobby, according to court documents.